 “The best blogs are based on experience and you will always find it quicker, easier (and more authentic) to write about things that you know,” Lisa explains.
 “So don’t try and be an expert in everything.”

-To find out more about the magic of content marketing, grab tickets to Lisa’s Masterclass, Content Marketing 101 at Collective Hub HQ on 4th July, 2017.
+To find out more about the magic of content marketing, grab tickets to Lisa’s Masterclass, Content Marketing 101 on the 8th February, 2018.
 Tickets are limited – click here for more details.